oliviersamson/Muck-BetterSettingsApi/README.md

 # BetterSettingsApi

-This i a mod of Terrain's SettingsApi mod.
+This is a mod of Terrain's [SettingsApi](https://muck.thunderstore.io/package/Terrain/SettingsApi/ "Thunderstore") mod.

 The main goal here was to get compatibility with mods that make use of the original settings pages (like flarfo's [SaveUtility](https://muck.thunderstore.io/package/flarfo/SaveUtility/ "Thunderstore")).